 I had never heard of this book before but saw it pinned on Pinterest and instantly fell in love with it before even reading it.
 The pin came from a lovely blog called Little Page Turners.
-Since I have been reviewing shapes with Luke this past week "Mouse Shapes" by Ellen Stoll Walsh was a perfect book!
+Since I have been reviewing shapes with my preschooler this past week “Mouse Shapes” by Ellen Stoll Walsh was a perfect book!

 It is a cute story about 3 mice who are trying to get away from a cat.
 They run into a pile of shapes and make all sorts of different things out them, and finally discover they can make big mice with the shapes to scare away the cat.

 After reading the book we started by getting out our blocks and making things out of shapes.
 My Dino obsessed son made himself some dinosaurs with his blocks.
 He has done this before in the past.
 Here is his Stegosaurus below.

 Here is his really long Tyrannosaurus Rex.
 He made sure each hand only had two claws and that it had big sharp teeth.

 After exploring with the shapes, we used the idea from Little Page Turners to recreate the mice in the story out of shapes.

 My son had to find all the right colors of shapes that were used in the story to make the mice just right and then we glued all the pieces onto paper.
 They turned out pretty darn cute if you ask me.
 Haha!